 Jobs-to-be-done is a framework for describing why customers buy your product or service.

 The old adage is that your customers don't want a drill, they want a hole.
-Jobs to be done goes one step further and say your what your customer really wants is to hang a picture to decorate their home, or to hang a shelf to organise their workshop.
+Jobs-to-be-done goes one step further and says what your customer really wants is to hang a picture to decorate their home, or to hang a shelf to organise their workshop.

 Jobs-to-be-done is about identifying what your customer really wants/needs; what problem they are trying to solve.

 In addition to the job itself, jobs-to-be-done considers the gains they want to achieve and the pains they want to avoid when satisfying their need/solving their problem.

 For example, in our drill example, for hanging a picture, the gains could include impressing their friends or remembering important moments/people in their life.
 The pains to be avoided could include the mess made when drilling, or the risk of drilling in the wrong place.